Cytlan/pgr103/cheat_sheet.md

 * The `for` keyword
 * Initialisation - Single line of code to do before the loop starts
 * Condition - `if` statement to do every time the loop loops
-* Operation - Single line of code to to every time the loop loops
+* Operation - Single line of code to do every time the loop loops
 * The loop body - The code to run on every loop

 The initialisation, condition and operation are separated by `;`